vissense/vissense/README.md

 ### What it does *not*
- * being a hundred percent accurate timer. since it updates a vismon object every X milliseconds it can callback your handler X milliseconds "to late". if you want an other strategy you must provide it yourself (like updating the vismon instance yourself based on user events).
+ * being a hundred percent accurate timer. since it updates a vismon object every X milliseconds it can callback your handler X milliseconds "too late". if you want an other strategy you must provide it yourself (like updating the vismon instance yourself based on user events).